siefkenj/IBLODEs/book/typst/modules/module11-exercises.typ

         problem has.
       + Can you find analytic arguments to justify your conclusions?

-        Hint: The general solution can be written as
+        _Hint_: The general solution can be written as
         $
           x(t)=A cos t + B sin t " or " x(t) = A cos(t + d)
         $